zopefoundation/five.pt/README.txt

 Overview
 ========

-The five.pt package brings the Chameleon template engine to Zope 2.
+The five.pt package brings the Chameleon template engine to the Zope 2 platform.
 It's a drop-in replacement, providing bridges to the most common API.

 Support for browser pages, viewlets and viewlet managers is included.